-The Program Manager is dedicated full-time to the administration of the program.
-The Program Manager works in the JDP office, which is located in Iliff Hall, room I-408.
-Students are encouraged to communicate regularly with the Program Manager to ensure their academic records are up-to-date, that the Office is notified of successful completion of requirements, to submit forms for signatures, and other such matters of importance pertaining to tracking and verifying student progress toward the successful completion of degree work.
+The Program Manager is dedicated full-time to the administration of the Program.
+The Program Manager works in the JDP office, which is located in Iliff Hall, room I-107.
+Students are encouraged to communicate regularly with the Program Manager to ensure their academic records are up-to-date, that the office is notified of successful completion of requirements, to submit forms for signatures, and other such matters of importance pertaining to tracking and verifying student progress toward the successful completion of degree work.

-The Director and Assistant Director are responsible for the academic leadership of the program.
-These two positions alternate every three years between DU and Iliff faculty, who are appointed by the Associate Provost for Graduate Studies at DU and the Academic Vice President & Dean of Faculty at Iliff, respectively.
+The Director and Assistant Director are responsible for the academic leadership of the Program.
+These two positions alternate every three years between DU and Iliff faculty, who are appointed by the Vice Provost for Research and Graduate Education at DU and the Senior Vice President of Academic Affairs & Dean of the Faculty at Iliff, respectively.